 It was a SIGN to the man that the gifts of the Spirit were valid, and he went home with a renewed desire to dive deeper into studying the Scriptures, The following week, he returned and shared that he had received the fullness of the Holy Spirit and could now speak in tongues fluently!

-Speaking in tongues can have a significant positive impact on people's lives when it's prompted by the Holy Spirit.
+This experience perfectly illustrates how the gift of tongues can touch hearts through divine intervention and makes tongues a sign for unbelievers.
+Speaking in tongues can have a significant positive effect on people's lives when it's prompted by the Holy Spirit.

 We read in Proverbs 18:16, "A man’s gift makes room for him, and brings him before great men."
 I've often been amazed at the opportunities God has given me to minister as an ordinary layperson without intervention on my part.